xieweiAlex/English_Learning/words/2022/words-Oct.md

+Someone want to **extort** money from me, they are not even my family.
+To build back the trust that FTX **singlehandedly** tore apart for the entire industry’s centralized entities.

+**North of** an half million dollars.
+straight arrow.
+they ran a security check on me.

+Am I boderline racist?

+The fact he is forcefully puking and taking an **enema** just to get the ultimate high ... hahaha love this film so much. -
+an **uplifting** story.

+a **weepy** **clingy** child.

+**North of** an half million dollars.
+**Straight arrow**.
+They **ran a security check** on me.
+Am I **borderline** racist?

+Mordant: harshly ironic or **sinister**.
+His **mordant** **wit** appealed to students. -

+**suck it up**
+In his wonderful book, A Better Man: A (Mostly Serious) Letter to My Son, Michael Ian Black points out how pervasive this **regressive** **admonition** is in our culture, even infusing itself into modern **tellings** of the **crucifixion** of Jesus Christ.
+On the cross, Jesus finally **succumbs to** his pain, calling out to his father, 'My God, my God, why have you **forsaken** me?' -

+> Giving voice to suffering does not make you less of a man.
+It makes you more of a human.

+House Speaker Nancy Pelosi — one of the shrewdest, most powerful, most polarizing and most effective legislative leaders in American history — is handing over the **reins**.

+He added that Bankman-Fried “continues to make **erratic** and misleading public statements,” citing recent comments that were dismissive of regulators and suggested that his next step was to win a "jurisdictional battle vs. Delaware."
+why don't you get a **hickey** from Sharon Nicolini.

-Now visitors to Shompole Wilderness Camp can partake in the experience, while also giving back to the local community.
+Now visitors to Shompole Wilderness Camp can **partake** in the experience, while also giving back to the local community.

-Caffeine is the world’s most commonly consumed psychoactive substance.
+Caffeine is the world’s most commonly consumed **psychoactive** substance.
-Never in my career have I seen such a complete failure of corporate controls...
+**Never in my career have I seen** such a complete failure of corporate controls...

 Customers are facing **long odds** of ever recovering much of their deposits.
 Russia needs a **respite**, so the West must help Ukraine fight on.